 - Numerous appearances and photo ops

-- All Home Football Games
+- All Home Football Games and some Away Games

-- About 1/3 of the Home Volleyball Games
+- About 1/3 of the Home Volleyball Games and Post Season Games

-- Completed Tryout Packet
+- Completed Tryout Application

 - Photocopy of your health insurance card (front and back)